Inizio contenuto principale del sito

 Bio

 Claudio J. Oton (born in Cartagena, Spain, 1978) received his degree in Physics in 2000 and PhD in 2005 in University of La Laguna (Spain).
 Then he spent 4 years in the Optoelectronics Research Centre, University of Southampton, UK as a post-doctoral researcher and Marie Curie fellow.
 In 2009 he joined the Nanophotonics Research Centre, in Universidad Politecnica de Valencia, (Spain) as a Senior Research Fellow.
 Finally, in 2012 he joined Scuola Superiore Sant'Anna in Pisa (Italy) as an Assistant Professor, and from 2022, Associate Professor.
 He works in the Institute of Mechanical Intelligence in the research group Photonic Sensing Integrated Systems.
-He is author of more than 150 scientific papers and conferences (h-index 28), and has participated in several international research projects and contracts.
+His main fields of expertise are photonic sensors and silicon photonics.
+He is author of more than 150 scientific papers and conferences, which have generated more than 3000 citations, and has participated in several international research projects and contracts.
 In particular, he has been coordinator of projects funded by the Italian Space Agency, the Italian Ministry of Economic Development, the EU FP7 program, and has also coordinated several research contracts with industrial partners.
+He is also Associate Editor of the Q1 journal Optics and Laser Technology (Elsevier, IF 5.0) and member of the Optica Society.

 Google scholar profile: https://scholar.google.it/citations?user=atCDWYwAAAAJ&hl=en